5tirner/Born2beRoot/Born2beRoot_Steps.md

 designed to handle software instalation and removal.
 Aptitude is a high level package manager, that gives user a user interface to acces fonctionalities.
--apparmor linux kernel security module that allows system admin to restrict program capabilities linux kernel is the main compnent (NOYEAU) of linuxOS,and its the main interface between hardware and its processes.
+- apparmor linux kernel security module that allows system admin to restrict program capabilities linux kernel is the main compnent (NOYEAU) of linuxOS,and its the main interface between hardware and its processes.
--LVM : logic volume management is form of storage virtualisation to facilitate managing disk storage than the traditional partitions.
+- LVM : logic volume management is form of storage virtualisation to facilitate managing disk storage than the traditional partitions.
--TCP stands for Transmission Control Protocol a communications standard that enables application programs and computing devices to exchange messages over a network.
+- TCP stands for Transmission Control Protocol a communications standard that enables application programs and computing devices to exchange messages over a network.
--cron : a tool makes u able to run a scpript or command in anytime u want.
+- cron : a tool makes u able to run a scpript or command in anytime u want.
 =================================================================================================================================================================
 2) Sudo